Model Predictive Control and Moving Horizon Estimation using Statistically Weighted Data-Based Ensemble Models: Conclusions

 \section{Conclusions}

 This paper addresses optimal control of complex systems operating under multiple conditions using ensemble models.
-Existing ensemble-based MPC frameworks typically rely on either fixed weights, which are suboptimal, or weights that depend on system states and outputs, which are unavailable in prediction.
-In this work, we propose a novel combination rule for ensemble models based on the statistical Mahalanobis distance, allowing the ensemble weights to evolve over the prediction window solely as functions of the inputs.
-In addition, a new observer for ensemble models based on MHE is developed to provide accurate MPC state initialization.
+We propose a novel combination rule for ensemble models based on the statistical Mahalanobis distance, allowing the ensemble weights to evolve over the prediction window solely as functions of the inputs.
+In addition, a new observer for ensemble models based on MHE is developed to provide accurate MPC state initialisation.
 The proposed methodology is validated on a complex district heating system benchmark, demonstrating that the Mahalanobis distance-based combination rule outperforms both fixed and output-dependent weighting strategies in terms of economic performance and constraint satisfaction.
-Furthermore, the proposed MHE-based observer significantly enhances state estimation accuracy compared to an open-loop approach, leading to improved overall closed-loop performance.
+The proposed MHE-based observer significantly enhances state estimation accuracy compared to an open-loop approach, leading to improved overall closed-loop performance.
 Future work will focus on integrating the proposed framework within an active learning setting to leverage MPC for informative data acquisition.